dots-energy/dots-simulation-orchestrator/README.md

 ### Create Calculation Services

-The DOTS code generator (https://ci.tno.nl/gitlab/dots/code-generator) can be used to create a template project, with a readme on how to develop and push the project when it is ready for testing.
+The DOTS [Calculation Service Generator](https://ci.tno.nl/gitlab/dots/calculation-service-generator) can be used to create template calculation service projects, with a readme on how to develop and deploy the project when it is ready for testing.

 ### Start Simulation POST request

-Fill in a simulation POST request with an ESDL file on <link to come> (see [example POST body](#run-test-simulation) below).
+Fill in a simulation `POST` request on the `/api/v1/simulation/` endpoint with an ESDL file using the [Simulation Orchestrator API](localhost:8001/docs) (see [example POST body](#run-test-simulation) below).

 ### Viewing results

-The logs can be viewed in [Lens](#lens-model-service-calculation-logs).
+The logs can be viewed in [Lens](#lens-model-service-calculation-logs) after connecting to the Kubernetes backplane.
-The database results can be viewed using [InfluxDB Studio](#InfluxDB Studio) or [Grafana](#Grafana).
+The database results can be viewed using [InfluxDB Studio](#InfluxDB Studio) or [Grafana](#Grafana) after connecting to the InfluxDB instance.

 ## Test on local cluster